puppetlabs/puppetserver/README.md

 greatly improve performance, scalability, advanced metrics collection, and fine-grained control over the Ruby runtime.

-> **Warning**: This is a preview release.
-Although in most cases it should function as a drop-in replacement for an existing Puppet master, it is **not recommended for use in production** without thorough testing in a staging environment.

 While Puppet Server is meant to replace an existing Apache/Passenger Puppet master stack, there are a handful of differences due to changes in the underlying architecture.
 Please see [Puppet Server vs. Apache/Passenger Puppet Master](./documentation/puppetserver_vs_passenger.markdown) for details.